ygfalcon/Solsniper-zero/README.md

 ### GPU Memory Index

-`run.sh` now exports `GPU_MEMORY_INDEX=1` by default to copy the FAISS trade index to all available GPUs when supported.
-If the variable is unset the index automatically moves to a CUDA or Metal (MPS) device when detected.
+`run.sh` now exports `GPU_MEMORY_INDEX=1` by default to copy the FAISS trade index to all available CUDA GPUs when supported.
+On Apple Silicon with the Metal (MPS) backend the index remains on CPU.
+If the variable is unset the index automatically moves to a CUDA device when detected.
 GPU detection uses `python -m solhunter_zero.device --check-gpu`, which exits with status 0 when a compatible accelerator is present; run the command manually to verify detection.
 Searching a 100k vector index drops from roughly **7&nbsp;ms** per query on CPU to **2&nbsp;ms** with a CUDA GPU.
-Set `FORCE_CPU_INDEX=1` to keep the index on CPU even when a GPU is present.
+Set `FORCE_CPU_INDEX=1` to keep the index on CPU even when a CUDA GPU is present.

 ## Usage
 Run the bot with: